evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 projects as being 'unmaintained' and unsubscribe from any notifications.

 I am super grateful for the doors this project has opened for me, and the adventures I've had.
-It wasn't possible without all the people who stopped by, cared and decided to make the project better.
+Working on an open source project has allowed me to work in 8 countries on 4 continents, and it wasn't possible without all the people who stopped by, cared and decided to make the project better.
 It's been really amazing!
 It's super scary to think that 10 years have passed and all the things that have changed :O

+Peace out and onto the next adventure!

 [1]: http://sabre.io/
 [2]: https://fruux.com/